Information for External Student Teaching

 External Student Teaching Preliminary Approval Packet

 - Choose an accredited public, private, and/or Christian school anywhere in the United States.
-(Accrediting bodies may include ACSI, AACS, WASC, SACS, etc.) Accreditation (not membership) is required.
+(Accrediting bodies may include ACSI, AACS, WASC, SACSCOC, etc.) Accreditation (not membership) is required.

 - "LOCAL" public school placements in Central Virginia MUST go through the Field Placement Office.
 "LOCAL" placements would include the following areas: Amherst County, Appomattox County, Bedford County, Botetourt County, Campbell County, Danville City, Lynchburg City, Nelson County, Pittsylvania County, Roanoke City, Roanoke County and Salem City.